GiovanniKarra/HTTP-Server/README.md

-HTTP server written in different languages in order to improve my skills and lacking knowledge of web technology
+HTTP server written in C in order to improve my skills and lacking knowledge of web technology